bentART Incorporated INC9890609 / ABN 68454331712

 In 2015 a new category of SmartPhoneography was added allowing artists to enter works created using only their mobile phone.

 bentART has become a highlight of the Queens Birthday weekend of activities in the Blue Mountains for the lesbian and gay community in New South Wales and beyond.
-There are two major prizes associated with bentART:
+In 2019 the prize pool was in excess of $11,000 and the following awards were given:

 bentART was originally auspiced by the Mountains Community Resource Network before becoming incorporated under the NSW Associations Act in 2009.